 2 Stan Mikita's Large Coffees per day * 5 days per week * 48 weeks * $1.40 = $672.00 (spent)

-The thing to remember this is AFTER TAX money too, could you use that much extra a year?
-If not, mail me a cheque for that amount (I sure as heck can).
+The thing to remember is this is AFTER TAX money, too.
+Could you use that much extra a year?
+If not, mail me a cheque for that amount (I sure can).

-The longer you do this “watching” of your spending the better a picture you can get about your spending HABITS.
-If you do it for a month, you’ll have a good snapshot, however, if you do it for 3 months, your picture is a bit clearer (and you are less likely to have “fudged” because you knew you were keeping track), and if you keep track for an entire YEAR, well then you can then plan for an entire year!
+The longer you do this “watching” of your spending, the better a picture you can get about your spending HABITS.
+If you do it for a month, you’ll have a good snapshot, however, if you do it for three months, your picture is a bit clearer (and you are less likely to have “fudged” because you knew you were keeping track), and if you keep track for an entire YEAR, well then you can then plan for a whole year!
 WOW!!!
 That’s awesome.

 Money is simple, isn’t it?

-Now that we have all this data, it is time to separate it into categories, the first is easy INCOMING and OUTGOING.
-Incoming is simple, that is your pay stub (but remember there is outgoing on there as well, taxes, CPP, EI, etc.,), outgoing is pretty much everything else.
-If you want you can use that big equation:
+Now that we have all this data, it is time to separate it into categories.
+The first is easy INCOMING and OUTGOING.
+Incoming is simple.
+That is your pay stub (but remember there is outgoing on there, taxes, CPP, EI, etc.).
+Outgoing is pretty much everything else.
+If you want, you can use that big equation:

 Incoming - Outgoing = Savings

-and see where you stand (and whether it lines up with your bank statement), however, it might be better if you do a little more separation.
-In the OUTGOING, create subcategories for yourself, here are a few examples:
+And see where you stand (and whether it aligns with your bank statement).
+However, it might be better if you do a little more separation.
+In the OUTGOING, create subcategories for yourself.
+Here are a few examples: